SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 2. In Blender, go to Edit menu > Preferences option > Add-ons tab > Install… button.
 3. Select the Add-on in the file dialog box and click on the Install Add-on button.
 4. The Add-on will appear in the Add-ons list with its checkbox un-ticked.
 Tick it to enable the Add-on.
-5. Twirl the arrow preceding the check-box to reveal some information and, most importantly, **the Add-on's Preferences**.
+5. Twirl the arrow preceding the check-box to reveal some information and, most importantly, **the Add-on's Preference settings**.
+Filling those is crucial for some of the tools to work correctly.

 Note that it asks for **the path of a "resources" folder**.

       ![](/doc_files/010.png)